studio-b12/goat/docs/goatfile-spec.md

-# Gurlfile Specification
+# Goatfile Specification

-A Gurlfile is an UTF-8 encoded plain text file with the file extension `.gurl`.
+A Goatfile is an UTF-8 encoded plain text file with the file extension `.goat`.

 ```
-         Import  |  use ./setup.gurl
+         Import  |  use ./setup.goat
                  |
         Comment  |  // This is a comment!
                  |